 Your first payment

-You will normally have to wait around 5 to 6 weeks for your first Universal Credit payment then after that you should receive it every calendar month.
+You will normally have to wait around 5 weeks for your first Universal Credit payment then after that you should receive it every calendar month.

-You can ask for a Universal Credit advance while waiting for your first payment - you will need to ask the Jobcentre for this.
+You can ask your jobcentre Work Coach for a Universal Credit advance whilst waiting for your first payment.

 They will decide how much you can get.
-The maximum would be up to half of your due Universal Credit Payment.
-This would be paid back from future Universal Credit payments over 6 months.
+The maximum would be up to 100% of your due Universal Credit payment.
+This would be paid back by reducing your future Universal Credit payments for up to 12 months.

 If you have been on Universal Credit for 6 months you can also claim a budgeting advance from the Jobcentre to meet expenses such as household equipment.